Insta360 Go 2 Action Camera review

 Battery case isn't waterproof

-Even when there's not a global pandemic going on I ride alone a lot.
 I spend long hours out on my bike in areas around Portland, Oregon, experiencing unbelievable landscapes.
-When I get home, there's no good way to share what I've had the pleasure of seeing.
+But when I get home, there's not been a good way of sharing what I've had the pleasure of seeing.

-Over the years, I've been through periods of trying to find a good way to share my experiences.
-I always have my phone with me so any possibility always has the modern mobile phone as competition.
-Given that there are times when I resign myself to using my phone and give up looking for an option.
+Over the years, I've been through periods of trying to find a some way of sharing my experiences.
+I always have my phone with me – so any potential option always has the modern mobile phone as competition.
+Especially given that there are times when I resign myself to using my phone and give up looking for another option.

 The Insta360 Go 2 is something different.
-It's a unique product that lets my phone stay stashed while also allowing me to share the time I spend alone on the bike.
+It's a unique product in the world of the best bike and helmet cameras that lets my phone stay stashed while also allowing me to share the time I spend alone on the bike.

 The Insta360 Go 2 is so unique I have to start with a description of its physical form.
 There's no generic design language that fits what the product is.
 I can say it's an action camera but it's unlike anything else.